agileproducts/statistics-for-project-management/1-proportions-percentages.md

 As a percentage 0.1 x 100 = 10%
 ```

+Choosing with the numerator - the thing you are counting, the number on top of the fraction - is usually pretty easy.Choosing the right number to go on the bottom of the fraction - the denominator - can require more thought.
+Is it pageviews, visits, visitors, or unique visitors?
+All users, or just premium tier ones?
+Downloads, or installs?
+If it is difficult to figure out what the correct denominator is, or to measure it, then it may indicate a problem with the metric.

-This is elementary arithmetic.
-The common mistake to avoid is quoting the result to too much precision, using lots of decimal places which aren't justified or aren't informative.
+TThe common mistake to avoid is quoting the result to too much precision, using lots of decimal places which aren't justified or aren't informative.

 ## Decimal places and significant figures